mikedilulo/Fantasy-Futbol/readme.md

 6. Conduct a draft manually or simulate them for a faster better experience
 7. Create players with positions for Goalkeeper(GK), Right Fullback(RFB), Left Fullback(LFB), Center Back(CB), Sweeper(SW), Defending Midfielder(DM), Right Midfield(RM), Left Midfield(LM), Central Midfield(CM), Striker(ST), PlayMaker(PM)

-## The Buisness Logic
+## Fantasy Futbol Notes

-Kanban is a simple enough application.
-Users have the request to be able to create and manage boards, lists, and tasks.
-Tasks should also have the ability to add notes or comments.
-This setup will take a while to get all ironed out but we have some time to work on it so don't fret.
+Fantasy Futbol is a simple enough application.
+Users can create their own leagues, manage their own teams and players, while taking them to the top for a playoff system to win it a.
+Only the individuals who create the laague, teams and players will have the ability to remove them.

 A board manages several lists.
 Once created lists can not be transfered between boards but they can be removed.
 If a list is removed go ahead and remove all of the tasks and comments on the list as well to avoid orphan data.